thiagokokada/nix-alien/README.md

                         Path where 'default.nix' file will be created -P, --print-destination
-                        Print where 'default.nix' file is located and exit -s, --silent          Silence informational messages -f, --flake           Create and use 'flake.nix' file instead (experimental)
+                        Print where 'default.nix' file is located and exit -E, --edit            Edit 'default.nix' using $EDITOR (or 'nano' if unset) -s, --silent          Silence informational messages -f, --flake           Create and use 'flake.nix' file instead (experimental)
 ```